 No matter our age, we all remember the excitement of going back to school each fall.
 Things that stand out are going shopping for clothes and school supplies, visiting a new classroom, seeing friends again and renewing the calendar cycle with a new year of festivities and things to anticipate.
 These outward activities are half the picture.
 Changing our summer life rhythm into school year mode takes a shift of thought and purpose and requires preparation.

 School prep is mental and physical.
-How can you help yourself and your student through the several week process and going back to school?
-Here are a few tips:
+How can you help yourself and your student through the back to school transition period?
+Here are a few back to school tips:

 Sleep habits for the school year

 If you didn’t already start adjusting bedtime, start now.
 Sleep deprivation makes everyone cranky and learning becomes an uphill battle. both young children and teenagers need a lot of sleep.
 For the young child, bedtime should be early enough that they get their sleep and mom/dad have time for themselves.

 Teenage students have a different circadian rhythm.
 They actually thrive at night and need to sleep in.
 Neither school or society is set up for that, so teens have had to be resilient and inventive to get adequate sleep.
 Some school districts have adjusted the school start times so that high school starts later.
 If that is an option, it’s a good one for the teen body.
 If it’s not an option, understand your teen may not be fully functional when they first wake up.

 Children 2 years and older can lay out their clothes and shoes the night before.
 This really helps prevent wardrobe meltdowns.

 Prepare snacks and lunch together.
 Snacks and lunch choices can be made the night before and packed by the child.
 These would be ready to grab on the way out.
 This works for that teen student, too, but you’ll need a BIGGER lunch bag!